Junior Soprano: Plot details

-Sometime later, Junior attends the funeral of Buddha, a made man killed by Harold McBrayer's African-American mob in a gangland hit.
-Corrado slips down the stairs of the mortuary, and Dickie laughs, who mocks Junior as he struggles to get back onto his feet.
+Sometime later, Junior attends the funeral of "Buddha" Bonpensiero, a made man killed by Harold McBrayer's African-American mob in a gangland hit.
+Corrado slips down the stairs of the mortuary, and Dickie laughs, mocking Junior as he struggles to get back onto his feet.
 Months later, Junior is further frustrated when his injury prevents him from having sex with his comare.
 Humiliated and enraged, Junior secretly orders a hit on Dickie Moltisanti, knowing it will be blamed on Harold's crew.
 Moltisanti is shot in the head from behind in the driveway of his home by an unknown assailant.
 At Moltisanti's own funeral, Corrado stares coldly at his corpse, content with the knowledge that Dickie's death will never come back to him.